Montana Court Records

 What is a Tort Claim in Montana?

-Montana law refers to a tort claim as a legal procedure initiated by an individual to receive compensation for a grievous harm, injury, or wrong.
+Montana law generally refers to a tort claim as a legal procedure initiated by an individual to receive compensation for a grievous harm, injury, or wrong.
 Per 27–1–106, MCA, there are two types of injury for which a tort claim can be filed:

 - An injury to a person